ottogroup/pixaris/README.md

 You can implement your own `ImageGenerator` for image generation with different tools, an API, or whatever you like.
 Your class needs to inherit from `ImageGenerator` and should call any image generation pipeline.
 A generator should parse a dataset into usable arguments for your generation.
 Override the function `generate_single_image` to call your generation.

 ### Setting up your experiment tracking
 To save the generated images and possibly metrics, we define a `DataWriter`.
-In our case we want to have a nice visualization of all input and output images and metrics, so we choose the `TensorboardWriter` using the google managed version.
+In our case we want to have a nice visualization of all input and output images and metrics, so we choose the `GCPTensorboardWriter` using the google managed version.
 ```
-from pixaris.data_writers.tensorboard import TensorboardWriter
+from pixaris.data_writers.gcp_tensorboard import GCPTensorboardWriter
-writer = TensorboardWriter(
+writer = GCPTensorboardWriter(
     project_id=<your gcp_project_id here>,
     location=<your gcp_location here>,
     bucket_name=<your gcp_bucket_name here>,